owenjs/3SC-web-developer-test-OE/README.md

 - Not allow the user to compare the same Pokemon side by side
 - Have the Favorite List independent to the pagination, at the moment it is not the correct User Experience
 - Allow User to see more Pokemon Statistics in Detail View
-- Allow User to drill down into each Statistics show to learn more about it
+- Allow User to drill down into each Statistics shown to learn more about it
 - Added React Tests